Industry careers

 Racing Announcer: Like an announcer at a sporting event, a racing announcer tells the crowd what is happening during a horse race

-Corporate Communications: Works for a racetrack or large business or organization to communicate big events through press releases, media advisories, website media, and/or print publications
+Corporate Communications: Works for a racetrack or large business or organization to communicate events through press releases, media advisories, website media, and/or print publications

 Hospitality: Plans and executes events, and hosts customers, sponsors, racehorse owners, or other people at these events to assure they have a good time